ssm-lab/sots_cep/docs/High Level Overview.md

 ## Design Principles
 - **Partitioned by lifecycle**: Events are grouped by their processing stage, not by source, so each consumer gets exactly the data it needs.
 - **Separation of concerns**: Stream generation, reconstruction, and pattern detection are decoupled, enabling independent testing and modular upgrades.
-- **Reliability-aware processing**: Every event in `reconstructed` carries metadata on confidence and reconstruction method, ensuring the CEP engine reasons over *uncertainty-aware streams*.
 - **Extensibility**: Additional partitions or new messaging backends (e.g., Kafka, MQTT) can be introduced with minimal changes.
-- **Experiment reproducibility**: Logging is isolated from runtime, so experiments can be replayed offline.
 ---